 Below is an illustration I made tonight of the Church as the Body of Christ and the fact that as members of the Church we unite ourselves with Christ on His cross during the Mass.
 The image of Christ Crucified overlays the image of the Church building in the shape of a cross, with Christ’s Head in the Sanctuary and with His Body in the nave.
 He and the tabernacle, the Host, the Priest, the Altar, are all in the Sanctuary.
 The doorway into the vestibule lies at His Feet.
 We the congregation form the Body of Christ.
 The Priest represents Christ for us.
 Continue reading “The Church as the Body of Christ, with another graphic”

-Update: Oct 19 2012: A long while back I started a series of posts on the Mass (Part 1, Part 2, Part 3, Part 4, so far) and made these graphics to go with that series.
+Update: Oct 19 2012: A long while back I started a series of posts on the Mass and made these graphics to go with that series.
 I hope to get back to it and delve into the other sacraments, too, at some point.
 I thought I’d point these out again for anyone who hadn’t seen them before, thinking that someone might perhaps find them somewhat useful in the Year of Faith.
 I have found them helpful for my own contemplation.
 Maybe you will, too.
 One word: that is not a typo in the graphic below where the word is spelled creatio in Latin.
 So there.
 For once, it’s not a typo. ;)

 I took the day off and didn’t get online all day yesterday.
-I was thinking about Part 2 of the Mass, Salvation and the Sacraments series and I got an idea of a revision of the diagrams I made for that and for Fr.
+I was thinking about Part 2 of the Mass, Salvation and the Sacraments series and I got an idea for a revision of the diagrams I made for that and for Fr.
 Nolan’s workshop audio (available from Una Voce’s site in a zip file, updated link Oct 19 2012, link broken again May 22 2019).
 I’ll post them as soon as they’re finished.
-I’ll include zip files for them this time.
-Oops, can’t upload a zip file here on the free site.
-Argh!
-Oh, well.